September 28, 2017, by Brigitte Nerlich

 What can we learn from all this?

 One thing is for sure: When writing an article it’s always good to think about your readers and how they might ‘receive’ it; and if you are writing in a controversial field, also think about your wider audience and potential counter-readers.
 If you know that oppositional or counter-hegemonic reading is likely, try to reduce the scope for this to happen.
-This does not mean choosing to sensor your own research (Anderson, 2015) or suppressing findings, but being aware of how misunderstandings can occur and minimising your readers’ ability to engage in misunderstanding and even misrepresentation rather than understanding.
+This does not mean choosing to censor your own research (Anderson, 2015) or suppressing findings, but being aware of how misunderstandings can occur and minimising your readers’ ability to engage in misunderstanding and even misrepresentation rather than understanding.
 Easier said than done!
 And, of course, whatever effort a writer makes, a reader might still do something unexpected and unanticipated with a text.